Golden State Seal Merit Diploma FAQsFrequently asked questions for the Golden State Seal Merit Diploma.

 The intent is for the course and grade, or examination and score, to signify to the LEA that the student mastered the high school subject area completed or assessed.
 The LEA will not be required to report the other subject criteria selected for use by the LEA to the CDE.

-What are the business rules for determining the grade point average (GPA) mentioned?
+What are the business rules for determining the grade mentioned?

-LEAs should use the same GPA rules they used to determine the student’s eligibility to be awarded a high school diploma.
+LEAs should use the same course grade rules they used to determine the student’s eligibility to be awarded a high school diploma.

 What will eligible students receive?